We totally get it, you’re going to Disney World and you want to do all the BEST things!

 Over at Dino-Bite Snacks in Animal Kingdom is a handmade snack worth stopping for — ice cream sandwiches.
 The flavors here vary from season to season, so you can stop by on every trip and try something different!
 The gist is the same though — 2 fresh cookies smooshed around a massive scoop of ice cream, often rolled in sprinkles or other goodies.

 Some of our favorite sandwiches include the Strawberry Shortcake and the Peppermint one at Christmastime.
-Next time you’re in Animal Kingdom, swing by this spot in DinoLand and you may just find a new favorite snack — and they’re only $6.99 each and are MASSIVE!
+Next time you’re in Animal Kingdom, swing by this spot in DinoLand and you may just find a new favorite snack.
+Right now the standard sandwich (vanilla ice cream and chocolate chip cookies) is $6.99, but the 50th Anniversary ice cream sandwich is pricier at $7.29!

 Speaking of Animal Kingdom, let’s head over to Asia for a snack that’s seriously underrated…Mr. Kamal’s Seasoned Fries.
 You may be wondering how french fries weaseled their way onto this list, but these are no ordinary fries!